-ACA 122 - The College Transfer Success course is designed specifically for students enrolled in the College Transfer curriculum, Associate in Arts or Science or the Transfer Core Diploma, either Arts or Science.
+ACA 122 - The College Transfer Success course is designed specifically for students enrolled in the University Transfer program.

 This course provides information and strategies necessary to develop clear academic strategies and professional goals beyond the community college experience.
 Topics include the CAA, college culture, career exploration, gathering information on senior institutions, strategic planning, critical thinking, and communication skills for a successful academic transition.
 Upon completion, students should be able to develop an academic plan to transition successfully to senior institutions.